den-materials/angular-cheat-sheet/README.md

 npm-check-updates is a command-line tool that allows you to upgrade your package.json or bower.json dependencies to the latest versions, regardless of existing version constraints.

-Installation  npm install -g npm-check-updates
+Installation: npm install -g npm-check-updates

 For more info: